python/cpython/Doc/library/tarfile.rst

 .. versionchanged:: 3.12
-   Archives are extracted using a :ref:`filter <tarfile-extraction-filter>`, which makes easy to either limit surprising/dangerous features, or to acknowledge that they are expected and the archive is fully trusted.
+   Archives are extracted using a :ref:`filter <tarfile-extraction-filter>`, which makes it easy to either limit surprising/dangerous features, or to acknowledge that they are expected and the archive is fully trusted.
    By default, archives are fully trusted, but this default is deprecated and slated to change in Python 3.14.